jawehrung/Documentation_Terminal_Snippets/README.md

 # Terminal Snippets

 <!-- Plugin description -->
-Terminal Snippets is an IntelliJ IDEA plugin that allows you to quickly inject predefined command snippets into the terminal.
+Terminal Snippets is an plugin that allows you to quickly inject predefined command snippets into the terminal.

 ## Features